Overseas and Uniformed Services VotersVoting is a constitutional right that American citizens eighteen years and older can freely exercise. The

 We welcome your feedback and questions at

-For the current election candidate lists, please follow
+For the current election candidate lists, see this PDF.

 For other information on dates and a list of local measures that will be appearing on the ballot, please see the current election page,